lm2343635/ShapeView/README.md

 }
 ```

+### Using prepared shapes

 In the demo app, a dialog view is created with the code above.

 ![Demo](https://raw.githubusercontent.com/lm2343635/ShapeView/master/screenshoots/demo.png)

-Some shapes are prepared in the ShapeView struct.
+The following shapes are prepared.

 ```Swift
 corner(radius: CGFloat, bounds: @escaping GetBounds)